-Video aggregators help you organize the vast number of videos in one place.
+Video aggregators help you organize a vast number of videos in one place.
 They give you search features, recommendations, and billing.
 You can even use them to find videos related to a specific topic.
 Choosing the right one is a personal decision, but there are some general principles to keep in mind when selecting a video aggregator.

 Organizing a vast amount of video content

 As SVOD subscriptions continue to rise, the need for an aggregator has become more important than ever.
 With more than 1.74 billion video subscriptions worldwide, consumers will need help navigating the enormous amounts of content.
-There are several types of aggregators, some of which are disruptors like Amazon while others are established players like Pay TV operators.
+There are several types of aggregators, some of which are disruptors like Amazon, while others are established players like Pay TV operators.
 However, all players agree that aggregation is essential to the future of video, as it offers a single point of billing for consumers and economies for the providers.

 Secondly, aggregators offer a variety of benefits for producers.
 For example, aggregators can negotiate better deals with platforms and help smaller films find a theatrical release.
 Aggregators can also help smaller films find digital distribution opportunities in non-traditional markets.
 It is vital to note that film aggregators should not be confused with video hosting websites.
-They are a middleman between creators and distributors, providing localisation, marketing, and technical services.
+They are a middleman between creators and distributors, providing localization, marketing, and technical services.

-The first is the most straightforward model, but also the most difficult to implement commercially.
-Many video aggregators do not host their own content and struggle to obtain metadata rights from content providers.
+The first is the most straightforward model but also the most difficult to implement commercially.
+Many video aggregators do not host their content and struggle to obtain metadata rights from content providers.
 Some revert to scraping techniques.
 Another major challenge with aggregation revenue models is that the services may not be interested in displaying banner advertisements or participating in revenue-sharing.
 The latter two revenue models have several advantages.

 Billing video aggregators also help consumers with their multiple subscriptions.
 While a single source of video content means better access for subscribers, it doesn't necessarily mean that finding what they want will be easier.
 Recent research shows that 62% of pay TV subscribers often experience frustration with finding what they want.
 Aggregation services are intended to help solve this problem.
 They make managing multiple subscriptions easier, enhance account management and recommend content.